ASAP-CRN/pmdbs-bulk-rnaseq-wf/README.md

 Worfklows are defined in [the `workflows` directory](workflows).

-This workflow is set up to analyze bulk RNAseq in WDL using Python scripts.
+This workflow is set up to analyze bulk RNAseq in WDL using mainly command line and a Python script.

 ![Workflow diagram](workflows/workflow_diagram.svg "Workflow diagram")